whisthq/technical-interviews/logging-dashboard/README.md

 ### How To Submit

 To submit, simply create your own branch and push to that branch.
-We expect you to complete this challenge within 8 hours, although we do understand that there can be unexepcted delays in setting up so we will allow for some extra time if needed.
-After submitting, we will set up a brief phone conversation, where we will discuss your design considerations and show you the actual, internal version of the dashboard that we use.
+We expect you to complete this challenge within 8 hours, although we do understand that there can be unexepected delays in setting up so we will allow for some extra time if needed.
+After submitting, we may set up a brief phone conversation, where we will discuss your design considerations and show you the actual, internal version of the dashboard that we use.

 ### Final Thoughts